Going to School in Nova Scotia

 For historical assessment information (2002-2012) visit the Student Assessment Results: Archive.

 What school programs are available?

 - Nova Scotia offers 13 grades (Grade Primary to Grade 12), taught in English and French.
 Visit the Program and Course Options page for details.

 What types of schools are there in Nova Scotia, and how are they administered?

 - Nova Scotia's school system is comprised of public schools, home schooled students, and private schools.

 Public schools operate directly under the Minister of Education.
-They are publicly funded, and governed by locally elected school division/district boards.
+They are publicly funded.

 Children are not required to attend public school if they are enrolled and attending a private school or are being provided with home education.
 2

 Under the Education Act, parents may provide a home education program for their child(ren) centered in their home.
 There are rules and regulations governing home schooling in Nova Scotia.